matt-lab/tidytuesday/2023/week_01/README.md

 ********************************************************

-Scripts to retrieve the data:
+Scripts to retrieve the data available in `scripts_webscraping`.

-- `method/data_collection.R`
+Scripts to generate plots available in `scripts_plot`.